Central Air Repair

 At Humphrey Plumbing Heating and Air, we are the specialists to call when it comes to central air repair.
 Our technical diagnostic will include identifying the problem as well as any issues that are causing your air conditioning system to break down such as airflow problems, dirty fans, freezing up, low refrigerant, improper filter set up, drainage issues, dirty coils and more.
-We replace capacitors, fan motors, blower motors, contactors, limit switches, relays, and adjust refrigerant.
+We replace capacitors, fan motors, blower motors, contractors, limit switches, relays, and adjust refrigerant.
 Our friendly, knowledgeable technicians will provide options that will fit your budget and needs.

 Air Conditioner Repair

 If your air conditioner runs all the time without reaching the desired temperature you may have a problem with the refrigerant charge.
 Our technicians have the expertise to adjust the refrigerant level of your air conditioner.
 In many cases, we can pinpoint the source of the leak and give options to repair it.
 These repairs may consist of pumping out the refrigerant and brazing the refrigerant line, after which the refrigerant lines will be pumped into a vacuum and recharged.
 We carry R-22 (freon) and R-410a (puron).
 These are the most common types of refrigerant used in HVAC systems.

 Central air systems are designed to have a certain amount of airflow through the indoor coil.
 Issues with fans, blowers, filters, return air, and freezing can affect the flow of this air.
 Dirt and debris that restricts air flow will cause major problems.
 Coils and fans will sometimes need to be disassembled and cleaned with heavy duty cleaners and/or pressure washing.
 Our technicians are not afraid to do the dirty work.

 The R 22 Phase Out